de-wiring/docker-selinux-playground/docs/01_virtual_machine_playground.md

 After changing the context of `/container-data` to `svirt_sandbox_file_t`, we're able to access this directory and put files in there.
 They automatically get the same context.

-**Note: Starting from docker 1.7.0**, the `-v` argument understands a special parameter suffix, `-z`.
+**Note: Starting from docker 1.7.0**, the `-v` argument understands a special parameter suffix, `:z`.
 Using this, the docker daemon automatically assigns the right label to the volume being mounted:

 ```bash